Endomorphisms of Equivariant Algebraic $K$-theory: Equivariant algebraic K- theory and Grassmannians

-\begin{proof} To prove this theorem the general machinery developed in \cite[Sections 6 and 7]{ST15} for the proof of representability of Grothendieck-Witt theory by orthogonal Grassmannian can be applied in this case as well.
-The details are left out to the reader.
-It should be noted that under the assumption that $|G|$ is a unit is the base scheme, to show the equivalence $\mathscr{S}^+(\Delta R) \stackrel{\sim}{\rightarrow} \widetilde{\mathcal{K}}(\Delta R)$ we need the fact that very $G$-equivariant projective $R$-module is a summand of a direct sum of regular representations. \end{proof} An important consequence of the theorem \ref{thm:simplHtpyEq} is the analogous description well-known for algebraic $K$-theory in motivic homotopy category.
+\begin{proof} To prove this theorem the general machinery developed in \cite[Sections 6 and 7]{ST15} for the proof of representability of Grothendieck-Witt theory by orthogonal Grassmannian can be applied.
+We wish to prove that the map $Gr_G(\Delta R)\rightarrow \mc{S}^+(\Delta R)$ is a weak equivalence of simplicial sets.
+We have surjections of presheaves